Manufacturing Process Planning: Key Steps and Facts

 3. Time Frames

 Establishing start and finish dates for each manufacturing step allows manufacturers to stay on track and achieve deadlines.
-Setting realistic timeframes allows firms to assure timely product delivery, avoid rush manufacturing costs, and improve supply chain coordination.
+Setting realistic timeframes allows firms to ensure timely product delivery, avoid rush manufacturing costs, and improve supply chain coordination.
 Accurate scheduling also helps manage work in progress, allowing flexibility in dealing with unanticipated delays while maintaining total production.

 4. Quality Checks